City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 ## Creating an admin user

 The application needs at least one admin user to work properly.
 See the generic README.md at the root of the repository (../README.md) on instructions how to create one.

+## Testing SMS functionality

+To test SMS functionality locally, rename `.env.template` file to `.env` and update the Telia username/password/user fields with right values *(check in Microsoft Teams - Vantaan Kaupunki Wiki page to see whom to contact to get the values)*